hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_psql_aws.md

 ```
 Replace `{database_name}` with the database you want to access, `{query}` with the query you want to run in the database, and `{key}` with a variable to store the result of the query in Memcached.

-When the script is executed for the first time, the data is loaded from the MySQL database and stored on the Memcached server.
+When the script is executed for the first time, the data is loaded from the PostgreSQL database and stored on the Memcached server.

 The output will be:
 ```output